Filing an Request for Order (RFO)

 Fill out only the sections that relate to the boxes you checked on the Request for Order form (JC Form # FL-300).
-List the facts that support your request (reasons) on page 4 of the form, Item 10.
+List the facts that support your request.
 If you need additional space, you may use an Attached Declaration (JC Form # MC-031).

 Income and Expense Declaration (JC Form # FL-150) (FINANCIAL ISSUES ONLY): This form is required if you want the court to make any orders for support, attorney's fees, or costs.

 Family Court Services Screening Form (SDSC Form # FCS-46) (CUSTODY/VISITATION ONLY): This form is used to schedule a Family Court Services appointment.

 Step 2: Making copies and filing the paperwork